-I’ve heard these words from clients, colleagues, and I’ve definitely mumbled it to myself more than once.
+I’ve heard these words from clients, I've heard them from colleagues, and I’ve definitely mumbled them to myself more than once.
 This sentiment comes to mind when I can’t pinpoint what’s not working, but the symptoms are obvious.
 It takes a millennium to launch a campaign.
 Communication is a tangled web.
 Susan keeps missing deadlines.
 In short, your job as a marketer just feels harder than it should.
-The good news is there are things you can do today to get your marketing groove back.
+The good news is there are things you can do today that will help you to quickly get your marketing groove back.

 Adopt a project management system

 Is your version of managing projects and campaigns primarily composed of sticky notes and staples?
 It might be time to level up your system.
 Relying on long email threads and dozens of face-to-face conversations will result in missed connections and balls getting dropped.
 The ability to manage projects efficiently has only become more important over the past year—remote work has made the process of collaboration a little bit more complicated, and giving your whole team the ability to keep up is the only way to make sure things don’t get out of hand.

 Luckily, there’s a vast array of tools to manage communication and deadlines across all projects.
 If you’re just getting started and don’t want to commit to a hefty monthly fee—or if the sheer number of available options is overwhelming—here are some of my favorite tools: